-Exemptions for permit applications, Planning Act applications, inquiries, and site assessment fees_will be considered for:
+Exemptions for permit applications, Planning Act applications, inquiries, and site assessment fees will be considered for:

-- Non-profit conservation groups contributing to the protection and restoration of the natural environment, examples include but are not limited to: Ducks Unlimited, Nature Conservancy of Canada, Ontario Federation of Anglers and Hunters. - GRCA permit applications, Planning Act applications, inquiries, and site assessments.
+Non-profit conservation groups contributing to the protection and restoration of the natural environment, examples include but are not limited to: Ducks Unlimited, Nature Conservancy of Canada, Ontario Federation of Anglers and Hunters.

-Permit and Planning fees are reviewed annually each fall, in preparation for the following year.
+• Permit and Planning fees are reviewed annually each fall, in preparation for the following year.